compilingEntropy/keylimepie/README.md

 A tool for Mac that uses your iPhone or iPod Touch's AES engine to calculate keys/ivs for IPSW files.
 Written by compilingEntropy

-iRecovery-Entropy is based off of iRecovery by by westbaer, which is based off of iRecovery by GreySyntax.
+iRecovery-Entropy is based off of iRecovery by westbaer, which is based off of iRecovery by GreySyntax.
 Thanks to pod2g, tom3q, planetbeing, geohot, posixninja, ih8sn0w, westbaer, and greysyntax.
 7zip is an open source project that can be found on http://7-zip.org.
 Recboot is an open source project by coredevteam that can be found on https://code.google.com/p/coredevteam/wiki/RecBoot.
 Genpass is used to generate rootfs keys (formerly known as vfdecrypt passwords), and was made by p0sixninja.
 It can be found on his github, https://github.com/posixninja/genpass.